What can you write off for your taxes as an Uber Eats independent contractor? Other than mileage or car expenses, what else is there?

 - Deduction but not on Schedule C. These are things where there are special tax deductions elsewhere on your 1040.
 They cannot be taken as expenses on Schedule C.

 - Actual expense method only.
 These are car-related expenses that 1) cannot be claimed if taking the mileage deduction and 2) are only for the business percentage of the expense.

 There's little real need for advertising as an Uber Eats contractor as they provide all the business opportunities through the driver app.
 Rare exceptions might be:

 - Reaching out to restaurants to create independent delivery relationships

 - Purchasing stickers or cards to leave with customers encouraging them to tip or leave a rating.

 An app that helps you operate your business is deductible.
 An example would be Hurdlr Premium which helps you with bookkeeping and mileage tracking.
-Apps that help you manage your business or help you accept or reject deliveries efficiently are a deductible expense.
+Apps that help you manage your business or help you accept or reject deliveries efficiently are deductible expenses.

 Bank and Instant Pay fees.

-If you have a separate bank account strictly for your business, you may be able to claim any bank fees from that account.
-If you use the instant pay feature that assesses a fee for each withdrawall, those fees may be deductible.
+If you have a separate bank account strictly for your business, you may be able to claim bank fees from that account.
+If you use the instant pay feature that assesses a fee for each withdrawal, those fees may be deductible.